douglascarson/douglascarson.github.io/posts/public/az-900-study-notes.md

     * groups
     * roles
     * guest users
-    * applications
+    * applications the user is accessing
 * Assignments can also define conditions that must be met:
+    * User Risk Profile from Identity protection
     * require a certain platfom (android, IOS, windows etc)
     * specific locations
     * time of day
+    * client apps
+    * device states
 * access conrol detemines how an `access control policy is enforced`
-* You can use access controls to block, enforce a certain device type,
+* You can use access controls to block, , force MFA, agree to Terms of service, change password or device type
 ### RBAC
 * RBAC is the process of authorising users to a system that is based on defined roles
 * There are four elements to RBAC: